 It’s time to eat like your health depends on it, because it does!

-In this blog, I share everything I’ve learned with those who want to learn about the plant-based lifestyle; it’s why I developed this blog.
+It is my goal to share knowledge with others who may be looking for the answers like I was.
+In this blog, I share everything I’ve learned about the plant-based lifestyle.
 I wanted to provide you with the information needed to stay healthy and to stay away from doctors.
 The information is current and accurate, with the intent to provide issue-solving content, so you make the right choices for you and for your health.

 Real-life examples are provided to ensure you truly understand what a plant-based lifestyle is like.
 Another one of my intents is to get YOU to understand that you – and you alone – are responsible for your health, and changing how you eat, drink and live is essential to a healthy life.
 Even seemingly insignificant lifestyle changes can make a world of difference to how you feel.

 This blog is here to provide you with jargon-free, easy-to-understand information about health, nutrition, and how you can transition to a plant-based lifestyle.

 We are so busy living our lives that we fail to take notice of the most important things in life – like family and friends.
 We go on living our everyday lives until we are forced to make a change.
 Someday, you will get a wakeup call, like I did, which may require you to make a lifestyle change.
 But why wait until then?
 Start now while you can!

 Nutrition plays an important role in understanding plant-based diets.
 What is good nutrition?
 There’s a lot of truth in the adage, “You are what you eat.”
 Good nutrition means getting the right amount of nutrients from healthy foods and in the right combinations.
 Nutrition is the building block of life.

 It never too late to begin making a transition to a plant-based lifestyle.
 Take a look at one of my favorite posts, Is The American Diet Killing You? to see the real state of affairs in nutrition.